zirkuswurstikus/macos-timemachine-healthcheck/README.md

 1. Checks if Time Machine is currently backing up
 2. If not, finds the latest **remote backup** (NAS, external drives)
+3. If backup is older than configured interval (default: 24h), sends failure ping
-3. Sends success ping to healthcheck.io
+4. Otherwise, sends success ping to healthcheck.io
-4. Records execution details in `lastrun` file
+5. Records execution details in `lastrun` file

 **Note:** Only monitors remote backups, not local snapshots.
 This ensures you're alerted about permanent backup failures, not temporary local storage issues.

 healthcheck.io will alert you if the script doesn't run (backup issues, travel, etc.).

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.